Keeping Portions Under Control

 The Truth About Serving Sizes

 Sometimes the serving size on the food label will be a lot less than you are used to eating or serving.
 In some cases, it's perfectly OK (and even a good idea) to eat and serve more than the serving size listed.
-For example, if you're cooking frozen vegetables and see the serving size is 1 cup, it's no problem to serve or eat more because most vegetables are low in calories and fat yet high in nutrition.
+For example, if you're cooking frozen vegetables and see the serving size is 1 cup, it's no problem to eat more because most vegetables are low in calories and fat, yet high in nutrition.